3609-3687 Arbutus St rezoning application

 I am significantly concerned about traffic congestion, parking issues, and lane congestion which will detrimentally affect our lives in this otherwise quiet, peaceful neighbourhood.
 My question is regarding privacy and the shadowing which will affect much of our backyards.
 How does the city plan on easing these issues.
 Also, are letters/emails sent to the city since May 2020, added to the comments that are made on this virtual open house website?
 What about comments that are made after this virtual open house?
 Will they also be counted?

-Concerned neighbour on 20th Avenue asked over 3 years ago
+Concerned neighbour on 20th Avenue asked about 4 years ago

 Shadow analysis and conditions related to mitigation of shadowing impacts, where possible, are usually included as conditions of an approval of a project if the proposal is supportable in principle.
 Sometimes projects are required to be redesigned at the rezoning stage if sufficient improvements are warranted.
 In other cases, the design development would occur during the subsequent development permit review stage, at which time there would be further neighbourhood notification.
 It should be noted that for the project at 3609 – 3687 Arbutus Street, shadowing impacts would only occur in the morning for properties located on the west side of the north-south lane behind the project.